 The connection between listening and reading makes a clear case for using audio stories to promote literacy, and until now Listenwise has focused on bringing great audio to middle- and high-school classrooms.
-We have listened to your thoughtful feedback from conference conversations, classroom visits, customer surveys, etc., and we are excited to announce that we are expanding our collection to include high-quality podcast lessons for lower level classes.
-Look for elementary lessons coming in January 2020!
+We have listened to your thoughtful feedback from conference conversations, classroom visits, customer surveys, etc., and we are excited to announce that we are expanding our collection to include high-quality podcast lessons for lower level classes after MLK Day 2020!

-In the meantime, educators can preview an elementary Listenwise lesson and learn how one 4th grade teacher taught it to her students.
+In the meantime, you can preview an elementary Listenwise lesson on our platform called “Bird Mystery” and learn how one 4th grade teacher taught it to her students.

 A Classroom Snapshot

 Elementary teacher Gretchen Hummon recently taught the Bird Mystery lesson to her 4th grade class in Leominster, MA.
 She taught the lesson during her literacy block, highlighting connections to her curriculum in both ELA and science.
 Grechen used the instructional materials provided, sometimes adapting them to meet her specific goals, and incorporated her regular literacy strategies and routines into the lesson.

 To activate prior knowledge, Gretchen opened the lesson by asking students “What do you know about birds?”
 She called on students and then asked them to write their responses on the whiteboard.

 Next, she followed up on a point made by one student and asked “What do you know about bird migration?” prompting students to turn and talk with a neighbor.
 After they had chatted, she invited them to report their responses to the whole class.
 She then introduced the podcast “Bird Mystery” and asked students to predict what they thought the story might be about, noting that many reading strategies (such as prediction) also apply to listening.
 She reminded students that the reading strategy of the week was asking and answering questions, then distributed printed t-chart listening organizers and asked students to jot down their questions as they listened.